How to make the BEST Turkey Gravy

 How to store gravy

-Add your cooled leftover gravy to an airtight, food-safe container and store it in the fridge for up to three days.
+Add your cooled leftover gravy to an airtight container and store it in the refrigerator for up to three days.

 How to reheat gravy